confluentinc/examples/multiregion/docs/multiregion.rst

    - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have promoted observers into the ISR and an observer has become the leader.
-     This is because their observerPromotionPolicy allows this.
+     This is because their replica placement policy has set ``observerPromotionPolicy`` to allow this.

 Failover Observers